nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. **Non-GUI Tests** - These are tests not involving the GUI.
-They include,
-   1. _Unit tests_ targeting the lowest level methods/classes.
+They include, _Unit tests_ targeting the lowest level methods/classes.
 Below are some snippets, <br>

-   _Task_<br>
+   _Task.java_<br>
    <img src="images/test_snippet_Task.PNG" width="800"><br>

-   _RecurringTaskManager_<br>
+   _RecurringTaskManager.java_<br>
    <img src="images/test_snippet_RecurringTaskManager.PNG" width="800"><br>

-   2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).
+   _Integration tests_ that are checking the integration of multiple code units
+     (those code units are assumed to be working).
 Below are some snippets, <br>

-   _XmlTaskListStorage_<br>
+   _XmlTaskListStorage.java_<br>
    <img src="images/test_snipper_XmlTaskListStorage.PNG" width="800"><br>

-   3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.
+   Hybrids of unit and integration tests.
+These test are checking multiple code units as well as
+      how the are connected together.
 Below are some snippets,<br>
       e.g. `seedu.taskmaster.logic.LogicManagerTest`<br>
       In the `LogicManagerTest`, Happy Jim Task Master tests the logic it uses.<br>
       Typically, Happy Jim Task Master focuses on some boundary tests.<br>

-	_LogicManagerTest_
+	_LogicManagerTest.java_
 	<img src="images/test_snippet_LogicManagerTest.PNG" width="800"><br>
       e.g. To `find` a task, for instance, `Test Task 1 by 20 oct 11am `,<br>
       try execute <br>